kalfasyan/desto/README.md

   - Click **Run in Session** to launch it in tmux.
   - The session appears in the dashboard; view logs or kill it anytime.

-- **Use a Recipe or Custom Script**
+- **Use a Template or Custom Script**
-  - Switch to the **Recipes** tab.
+  - Switch to the **Templates** tab.
-  - Select a predefined recipe or "Custom Recipe" to write your own bash script.
+  - Select a predefined template or "Custom Template" to write your own bash script.
   - Fill in any required arguments, set a session name, and optionally enable "Keep Alive".
-  - Click **Execute Recipe** to run it in a new tmux session.
+  - Click **Execute Template** to run it in a new tmux session.

 - **Monitor System Stats**
   - Sidebar displays live CPU, memory, disk, and tmux server resource usage.